-In the IRS publication "Know Your Rights As a Taxpayer" it explicitly states that taxpayers have the right to pay only what is legally due, and to have the IRS apply all tax payments properly.
+In the IRS publication "Taxpayer Bill of Rights" explicitly states that taxpayers have the right to pay only what is legally due, and to have the IRS apply all tax payments properly.
 As such, they are not after you for more money than you owe.

 According to Eric J. Nisall, a South Florida- based accountant who specializes in helping freelancers and small businesses, in some instances, the IRS may actually find deductions that were missed and could have been taken.